 This theme also comes with 4 sections for widgets, over 50 social media icons, and the ability to customize your header and add optin features to get your viewers to sign up for your mailing list.
 You can use Challenger to grow your audience and upload your content in real time so your listeners can have the best experience, every time.

 Chosen is an ideal choice if you want to create a page that draws in listeners and keeps them there.
-You can build an engaging website with information about yourself, guests on your podcasts, future topics, and more.
+You can build an engaging website or personal blog with information about yourself, guests on your podcasts, future topics, and more.

 You can upload your podcasts and integrate an eCommerce store if you want to sell merchandise that relates to your brand or affiliate brands.
 Chosen doesn’t stop there; its customization features are vast and allow you to pick and choose how you want your website to look.
 It’s your page, so they make sure it feels that way.